r-lib/available/README.md

 available
 =========

 The goal of available is to help you choose a good name for your R package.
 It helps you determine if the package name you are considering is available to use (on GitHub, CRAN and Bioconductor), checks Urban Dictionary to make sure you haven't unintentionally chosen a bad word, searches for the name on Wikipedia, checks the sentiment of your chosen name and lets you know about packages with similar names.
-It can also suggest a possible names for your package based on its title or a short description of what it does.
+It can also suggest a possible name for your package based on its title or a short description of what it does.

 Installation
 ------------